dfgordon/nvim-a2-pack/README.md

 3. Test it by moving the cursor over some keyword in an Apple II source file, and pressing `K` (case matters) in normal mode.
 You should get a hover.
 If the color scheme is not rendered properly, try installing a better terminal program, or a Neovim GUI.

 The plugin does not verify client or server versions.
 You have to check yourself with `a2kit -V` and `nvim -v` (case matters).

-### Important

-At present this works best if the working directory, or some enclosing directory, is a git repository, otherwise strange results may occur.
-If your project is not a git repository, a workaround is to create an empty `.git` directory in your project root.

 ### rocks.nvim example